-Solution: You’re going to have unrealistic expectations.
+Solution: You’re going to have unrealistic expectations as a musician.
 It’s part of your nature.
 Just set your sights on the real goal of making the best album you can and then getting it out there with a team of people who believe in you.
 Check.
 You Can Do This.
 Do you have a choice?

 I hope this helps you rise triumphant and avoid countless years of struggle!